christopher-siewert/hyperledger-prediction-market/README.md

 Browse to pm_front and run npm install.
 Then npm run dev to run a dev server.
 It should be on localhost:4000.

 Note: the front end react app assumes the rest api is exposed on localhost:3000.
 If you set up the rest-api locally this should be correct.
-If you set it up on a google compute, you have to edit the IP address.
+If you set it up on a google compute engine, you have to edit the IP address.
 This is in the ip_config.js file.

+The front end is just a demo to show the rest API, and is missing a lot of features, and has a lot of hacky things hardcoded into it.

+There are two pages, a trading page and a markets page.
+The trading page is meant to be used by regular employees to buy and sell tokens for all the different event markets.
+The markets page is to be used by management, to propose new questions and answer the existing ones.

+In a full fledged solution, you would have authentication and show information for each user.
+This version just assumes there is a trader with ID 1.
+Thus, when you first start it with a new implementation of hyperledger, the trading page won't work, because there is no trader with ID 1.
+You have to create a trader with ID 1, using the rest api explorer.
+Then the trading page will allow you to buy and sell tokens as trader ID 1.

+There will also be no markets.
+You can create one on the markets page.